Repayments: recover over-repayment: introduction

 Cancellation of the repayment

-If the status of the repayment is not yet showing as ‘Transmitted’ or ‘Issued’, the repayment can be cancelled on the SA record and reissued correctly (see section ‘Issue Repayment’, subject ‘Cancellation Of A Repayment’ (SAM110040).
+If the status of the repayment is not yet showing as ‘Transmitted’ or ‘Issued’, the repayment can be cancelled on the SA record and reissued correctly (see section ‘Issue Repayment’, subject ‘Cancellation Of A Repayment’ (SAM110040) and the Action Guide at SAM110041.

 If the repayment has a status of ‘Transmitted or ‘Issued’ it is too late to stop the repayment and it must not be cancelled on the SA record.
 But if the repayment was made by payable order it may still be possible to cancel the repayment if the payable order has not been cashed.

-Where the repayment has a status of ‘Issued’ and was made by payable order you should contact Finance, Payable Order Services to confirm whether the payable order has been cashed.
+Where the repayment has a status of ‘Issued’ and was made by payable order you should follow the Action Guide for Cancelling a Payable order/Repayment to confirm whether the payable order has been cashed.
+The Action Guide tells you what actions to take if the payable order has been cashed and where it has not been cashed.

 Recovery of a repayment by the SA system